 Weekly Economic and Political Timeline

-This week is likely to see more activity than last week, as there is central bank input due for both the Japanese Yen and the British Pound.
+This week is likely to see more market activity than last week, with important central bank input due concerning the U.S. Dollar, the Japanese Yen, and the British Pound.
 There will also be releases of important British and Canadian inflation data.

-The market is likely to be most active on Friday.
+The market is likely to be most active on Wednesday and Thursday.

-It will be an important week for the Yen, with the Bank of Japan releasing its Monetary Policy Statement, Outlook Report, and Policy Rate followed by the usual press conference on Wednesday.
+It will be an important week for the Dollar, with everything happening on Wednesday with releases of the FOMC Statement, Federal Funds Rate, and Economic Projections, followed by the usual press conference.

 New Zealand Dollar

-It will be a very quiet week for the Kiwi, with nothing due except ANZ Business Confidence numbers on Friday.
+It will be a quiet but important week for the Kiwi, with the only activity occurring on Thursday with a release of GDP data.